 I have been following with great interest, how the Tepui rooftop tents have turned from the mixture of raised eyebrows and stuck-out pinkies into sought-after, popular products among overlanders.
-However, especially among old-schoolers, they still have a reputation of being bulky and awkward to use due to quality issues, so I wanted to see what a Tepui looks and feels like; and how they compare to other popular rooftop tents, like the Tuff Stuff Ranger or the Arb Simpson 3
+However, especially among old-schoolers, they still have a reputation of being bulky and awkward to use due to quality issues, so I wanted to see what a Tepui Kukenam Eplorer SKY 3 looks and feels like; and how it compares to other popular rooftop tents, like the Tuff Stuff Ranger or the Arb Simpson 3

 Disclaimer: I tried to write this review without any pre-conception, and I was as curious to find out as you are if the Tepui Kukenam is a good deal.